arduino/docs-content/content/software/plc-ide/tutorials/can-setup/content.md

 ---
-title: 'CAN Bus Setup with Arduino PLC IDE'
+title: 'CAN Bus Setup with Arduino® PLC IDE'
 description: 'This tutorial will show you how to set up the CAN bus communication with the Arduino PLC IDE.'
 tags:
   - PLC